While you can’t control the legal battles over student loan forgiveness, you can take advantage of several student loan programs in 2023.

 *Please note that the department is aware of specific circumstances where existing state laws generally prevent doctors at nonprofit hospitals in California and Texas from working for the hospital directly.
 This change would cover those individuals as well as any other contractor whose employment is similarly barred by state law for all medical professionals working at nonprofit hospitals in California or Texas.

 For informational and educational purposes only and should not be construed as specific investment, accounting, legal, or tax advice.
-Certain information is based on third party data and may become outdated or otherwise superseded without notice.
-Third party information is deemed to be reliable, but its accuracy and completeness cannot be guaranteed.
-Neither the Securities and Exchange Commission (SEC) nor any other federal or state agency have a approved, determined the accuracy, or confirmed the adequacy of this article.
+Certain information is based on third-party data and may become outdated or otherwise superseded without notice.
+Third-party information is deemed to be reliable, but its accuracy and completeness cannot be guaranteed.
+Neither the Securities and Exchange Commission (SEC) nor any other federal or state agency have approved, determined the accuracy, or confirmed the adequacy of this article.
 R-23-5348

 Buckingham Strategic Wealth Associate Wealth Advisor, Becca Craig, CFP®, CSLP®, ABA, has a passion for financial education.
 Championing the role of both financial advocate and advisor, she enjoys making money work for her clients—not against them—so they can focus on the people, endeavors, and causes they care about most.
 Becca’s specialty in student loan repayment planning provides her clients with a holistic financial framework in which they can build their net worth while simultaneously deploying strategies geared toward full repayment or forgiveness.